 Do all Medicare Advantage Plans cover dental implants?

-No, not all Medicare advantage plans cover dental implants.
-Each plan can have significantly different coverage, so be sure to consult the plans’ summary of benefits to find out if implants are included in the coverage.
+No, not all Medicare Advantage plans cover dental implants.
+Each plan can have significantly different coverage, so be sure to consult the plan’s summary of benefits to see whether implants are covered.

 Are there any discounts on dental implants for seniors on Medicare?

-There are some dental offices that offer discounts to seniors, but it’s not standard practice.
-You may find your dentist will give discounts to patients who pre-pay for services or pay with cash instead of credit cards.
+Some dental offices offer discounts to seniors, but it is not standard practice.
+You may find that your dentist offers discounts to patients who pre-pay for services or pay with cash instead of credit cards.